 During his early years in the paid ranks, he was still finding his feet and showed glimpses of immaturity, tasting his first defeat in the form of disqualification against Baby Luis in his seventh fight.
-The pair met again half a year later and Saldívar made no mistakes second time round, as he battered the Cuban into submission in the 8th round.
+The pair met again half a year later and Saldívar made no mistakes second time round, as he battered the Cuban into submission in the eighth round.

-He successfully defended the national crown once, followed by his most impressive victory to date – against future lightweight champion and hall of famer, Ismael Laguna.
+He successfully defended the national crown once, followed by his most impressive victory to date against future lightweight champion and Hall of Famer, Ismael Laguna.
 This propelled him to the status of a serious contender and earned him a dream opportunity to fight for world honours.

-The fight was made against Sugar Ramos for the WBC and WBC Featherweight straps.
+The fight was made against Sugar Ramos for the WBC and WBC featherweight straps.
 Fans were anticipating a classic Cuba vs Mexico match-up, with most favouring the champion to use his experience to outsmart the younger challenger.
-Saldívar was fearless though, knocking out anyone who stood in his way – and he wasn’t going to let this challenge stop him reaching the summit of his division.
+Saldívar was fearless, though, knocking out anyone who stood in his way – and he wasn’t going to let this challenge stop him reaching the summit of his division.

 It turned out to be an epic battle between two of the toughest men in the sport.
 The challenger shocked many onlookers by taking the early rounds and slowly breaking the will of the much-favoured champion.
-At the end of 11 gruelling rounds, Ramos retired on his stool and a new Mexican star was born.
+At the end of eleven gruelling rounds, Ramos retired on his stool and a new Mexican star was born.